 \begin{fact} Let $M$ be a probabilistic counter with a discrete $Range(M)=A$.
 Moreover assume that for all $n, m \gs 1$, such that $|n - m| \ls 1$, there exists such $S_n\subset A$ that for all $s\in S_n$

 and

 Then $M$ is $(\varepsilon,\delta)$-DP. \end{fact}

 Note that, for our setting, Fact \ref{help} is fully compatible with the intuition of regular differential privacy (Definition~\ref{dpDef}).
-Indeed, Fact \ref{help} can be easily derived from the observation that any set $B\subset A$ is a disjoint union of $B\cap S_n$ and $B\cap S_n'$.
+Indeed, Fact \ref{help} can easily be derived from the observation that any set $B\subset A$ is a disjoint union of $B\cap S_n$ and $B\cap S_n'$.

-Remark that $\varepsilon$ and $\delta$ in Fact \ref{help} can be also treated as functions of $n$ parameter.
-Thence we are able to consider either differential privacy of $M_n$ variable, when $n$ is known or ($\varepsilon(n),\delta(n))$-DP of probabilistic counter $M$.
-The second variant enables us to provide precise dependence of privacy parameters of the counter as the number of incrementation requests gets large.
+Remark that $\varepsilon$ and $\delta$ in Fact \ref{help} can also be treated as functions of a parameter $n$, i.e. with respect to the number of increment requests.
+Thence, we can consider the differential privacy of the variable $M_n$, when $n$ is known, or ($\varepsilon(n),\delta(n))$-DP of the probabilistic counter $M$.
+The second variant lets us provide a precise dependence of privacy parameters of the counter as the number of increment requests gets large.